n26/psd2-tpp-docs/doc/fallback-aisp.md

   * only when the request is initiated by the user
   * when from the TPP (background refresh), this is not needed

-> ⚠ TPPs should only pass the user ip when the call is initiated by the user.
+> :warning: TPPs should only pass the user ip when the call is initiated by the user.
 > The TPP should not provide any IP that is not triggered by the user.

-> ⚠ TPP should provide a unique `device_token` per client/device connection.   `device_token` must be a valid UUID v4 as per RFC 4122.
+> :warning: TPP should provide a unique `device_token` per client/device connection.   `device_token` must be a valid UUID v4 as per RFC 4122.

 ##### Importance of `x-tpp-userip`